‘The Legend of Billie Jean’ With Bill Simmons and Chris Ryan

 It was okay to wear the beach, but it was also okay to wear the chilies.

-it's how binks finds out that they have to go on the run it's like they listen to it all the time in the car i don't think i ever realized until this viewing of this movie they never leave corpus christie yeah like they don't even get out of town right
+It's like they listen to it all the time in the car.
+I don't think I ever realized until this viewing of this movie, they never leave Corpus Christie.

 Yeah.